cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 - Giancarlo Pacenza (gap75@cornell.edu)
 - Walter Guardado (wg249@cornell.edu)

-[It seems that you didn't respond to all of my comments.
-Best practice is to write a comment in response.
-Otherwise it isn't clear if we are communicating!
-Maybe I read this too fast.
-I didn't see how you selected the tank given the many tanks that are available.
-Explain your algorithm  for tank selection.
-I'd recommend that you have a conversation with Paul Charles about how you might build the bottom geometry of this tank.
-I've shared the problem with Paul and so he has been thinking about options.
-Bottom geometry is fascinating for this scale of a project because although we are designing a smaller scale plant, the width of this tank is much larger than anything that we have ever built.
-Even Gracias has sed tanks that are only 1.08 m wide!
-This means that the solution you develop for this tank might be applicable to retrofits of large rectangular sed tanks too.
-We've never thought about optimizing the width of the valleys in our sed tanks.
-Take the valley width to the extremes, identify what fails in both extremes, see if you can identify what might determine the optimal width.
-Remember that each valley needs a inlet manifold.
-Consider that we could design a inlet manifold system that starts with a trunk line and that has inlet manifold branches.
-I'm eager to see where this goes because with a bit of luck we will build this design this summer!]:#

 ## Introduction/Background

 The capital cost of a traditional AguaClara plant is fixed at roughly \$100,000, plus an additional \$8,000 per L/s of plant capacity ([Weber-Shirk, 2019](https://github.com/AguaClara/CEE4540_Master/raw/master/Lectures/In%20Class/AguaClara%20Ecosystem.pptx)).
 This cost is due to the fact that traditional AguaClara plants are constructed of mostly concrete, which require extensive excavation and on-site construction.
 The higher the plant capacity, the price per L/s decreases.
 Thus, traditional AguaClara plants are more cost-efficient for larger communities and often not feasible for serving smaller communities that require flow rates of less than 5 L/s.
 In order to serve this market of smaller communities, AguaClara designed the PF300, a pre-fabricated 1 L/s plant intended to serve a population of 300 ([Buhl et. al, 2016](https://confluence.cornell.edu/pages/viewpage.action?pageId=333352626&preview=/333352626/335435860/Prefab_Final_Report.pdf)).